Introduction

 Implications for Exoplanetary Research

 The understanding of the solar nebula's composition provides a vital benchmark for the study of exoplanets.
-That's why by comparing the atmospheric composition of distant worlds to the 98% hydrogen-helium baseline of our own system, astronomers can determine whether a planet formed in situ or migrated from a different region of its parent star's disk.
+By comparing the atmospheric composition of distant worlds to the 98% hydrogen-helium baseline of our own system, astronomers can determine whether a planet formed in situ or migrated from a different region of its parent star's disk.
 A gas giant with a composition significantly different from its host star suggests a complex history of accretion and migration, potentially involving the ingestion of several rocky protoplanets.

 Conclusion